 - Arnica 30x homeopathic for mental clarity and superseding old memories.

 Make sense?
-Actually it makes so much sense to me that I think this formula should be mandatory before every car ride, staff meeting, NATO meeting, every shelter, all trips to the groomers and vets, a Congressional hearing, and (some) family dinners!
+Actually it makes so much sense to me that I think this formula should be mandatory before every car ride, staff meeting, NATO meeting, every shelter, all trips to the groomers and vets, Congressional hearings, and (some) family dinners!
+Keep all your “HAPPY MESSES” happy!!